 Juice Is Not A Whole Food

-Today we are giving away two gift cards to Wild Mint (formerly ESP – Essential Safe Products), an online store that specializes in non-toxic and eco-friendly products!
-Like many of you, owner Hannah Helsabeck’s family of 8 was making an effort to fill their refrigerator with only organic and healthy foods.
+Today we are giving away two gift cards to LiveESP, an online store that specializes in non-toxic and eco-friendly products!
+Like many of you, ESP owner Hannah Helsabeck’s family of 8 was making an effort to fill their refrigerator with only organic and healthy foods.
 But while ridding their food of chemicals and such, they realized that other areas of their kitchen and house weren’t exactly chemical-free.
 As soon as Hannah’s mom caught on to the risks associated with chemicals like BPA, PVC, Phthalates and such, she found it was hard to know what products you could trust to be “Essentially Safe.”

 I’m thrilled to be guest posting for Lisa as nothing makes me happier than real food!

 I started Weelicious six years ago after the birth of my son when I couldn’t find interesting homemade baby food recipes online and information on how you actually get kids to become great eaters from day one.
 But as the baby food stage quickly disappeared I found myself in the abyss of wondering how to feed my toddler.
 Like many moms I was scared of him choking, needing an epi-pen if he tasted peanut butter, or not getting enough nutrition when feeding himself.Keep Reading

 Today’s recipe is a guest post from Kath Eats Real Food…

 One of my favorite oat-based breakfasts happens to be overnight oats.
 Overnight oats are rolled oats soaked in milk and yogurt for a substantial period of time so they become plump enough to eat.
 Although you can eat oats plain, they are a bit more appealing when “cooked” or soaked one way or another.Keep Reading